Film entry: submission materials

 - Can I upload my film for previewing?

-You can upload your preview copy to Vimeo and add the link to the online entry form.
-The file at the Vimeo link should be downloadable and the password should be valid until January 2018.
+Yes, you can upload your preview copy to a streaming platform, for example Vimeo.
+You can add the link and password to the online entry form.
+The password should be valid until January.

 - Can I send my DCP for previewing?